Planned Giving

 Gifts of Farms and Homes

-If you own your home, farm, or a vacation home, you can make a gift of the property, get an immediate income tax deduction, and continue to use the property for as long as you wish.
-You accomplish this by simply giving the property to the College, but retaining the right to use it for your lifetime.
+If you own your home, farm, or vacation home, you can give the property as a gift, get an immediate income tax deduction, and continue to use the property for as long as you wish.
+You accomplish this by simply giving the property to the College but retaining the right to use it for your lifetime.
 You can continue to live in the home, work on the farm, have a tenant work the farm, or enjoy your vacation cottage.
 As you continue to enjoy the benefits of the property, you are responsible for its maintenance and taxes.
-Only after your death will the Foundation assume the usual ownership rights of the property.
+Only after your death will the Foundation assume the usual property ownership rights.

-By setting up your gift now, rather than in your will, you will receive an immediate income tax deduction for the present value of the Foundation’s future right to receive the property.
-You also can give an “undivided interest” in property that you own and receive an immediate income tax deduction.
+By setting up your gift now rather than in your will, you will receive an immediate income tax deduction for the present value of the Foundation’s future right to receive the property.
+You can also give an “undivided interest” in your property and receive an immediate income tax deduction.
 For example, you could make the Foundation the owner of a 50 percent interest in our vacation home.
-To qualify for a tax deduction, you would have to give a 50 percent interest in every ownership right including, theoretically, the right to use the property.
+To qualify for a tax deduction, you would have to give a 50 percent interest in every ownership right, including the right to use the property theoretically.

-The Foundation’s benefit is that, when the property is sold, the Foundation will receive 50 percent of the proceeds.
+The Foundation’s benefit is that when the property is sold, the Foundation will receive 50 percent of the proceeds.
 The sale can be during your lifetime or even after your death.
-The real benefit to you is a deduction for about 50 percent of the value of the gift property.
-The deduction will reduce your current income taxes thus increasing your spendable income.
+The real benefit to you is a deduction of about 50 percent of the value of the gift property.
+The deduction will reduce your current income taxes, thus increasing your spendable income.

-By working together, you, your advisors, and the Foundation can create a distinctive gift that meets your vision and the goals of Lenoir Community College.
+By working together, you, your advisors, and the Foundation can create a distinctive gift that meets your vision and Lenoir Community College’s goals.

 The Lenoir Community College Foundation Tax Identification Number is 56-1055936.